Limits - Thunderbird

 This article describes the known limits.
 However, there is always the possibility of a configuration specific bug or a bug fix for a lower limit breaking in a maintenance release.

 There is no known limit of the number of accounts you can have.
 If you run into one, it probably would be either a bug in how many accounts the folder pane can display or due to "Use Global Inbox" being checked for that account.
-One user mentioned using 90 accounts.
+One user is using 150 accounts with Thunderbird 24.0.

 There is no known limit on the number of address books you can have or the number of addresses in an address book.
-(One user has 30,000 addresses spread across 63 address books. ) But for large numbers of contacts, at some point you might want to consider putting your contacts in an LDAP server.
+However, for large numbers of contacts at some point you should consider putting your contacts in an LDAP server instead.
+(One user has 30,000 addresses spread across 63 address books. .
+Another has 90,000 addresses in one address book and the address book has become so slow it is unusable. )

-Although there might not be limits on address book size or on the notes section in a card, you may easily encounter performance problems when you reach several thousand contacts or with large notes sizes.
-The reason is that for every addressbook that gets used while running Thunderbird, all the contacts in that address book are loaded into memory and stay in memory.
+Although there might not be limits on the address book size or the notes section in a card, you may easily encounter performance problems when you reach several thousand contacts or have many large notes.
+The reason is that for every address book that gets used while running Thunderbird, all the contacts in that address book are loaded into memory and stay in memory.
 This can result in general slowness of Thunderbird, not just slow address autocomplete.
 (One user reports a 4,265 KB address book of several contacts, including one with a 4.2MB note.
 It took a long time to switch to that address book or to switch between one of the normal cards and the one with a 4.2MB note.
 However, it didn't seem to effect auto-completion when composing a message.)

 Thunderbird doesn't appear to impose any limit on the number of attachments or the maximum size of the attachment you can send in a message.
 Any limits are due to your e-mail provider or SMTP server.
 Note that sending a binary file as a attachment increases its size by a third due to base64 encoding sending two 8-bit characters as three 7-bit ASCII characters.